osama22711/Books/Head_First_Design_patterns/README.md

    * Beware of the double-checked locking implementation; it is not thread-safe in versions before Java2, version 5.
    * Be careful if you are using multiple class loaders; this could defeat the Singleton implementation and result in multiple instances.
    * If you are using a JVM earlier than 1.2, you'll need to create a registry of Singletons to defeat the garbage collector.
+6. * The Command Pattern decouples an object, making a request from the one that knows how to perform it.
+   * A command object is at the center of this decoupling and encapsulates a receiver with an action (or set of actions).
+   * An invoker makes a request of a Command object by calling its execute() method, which invokes those actions on the receiver.
+   * Invokers can be parameterized with Commands, even dynamically at runtime.
+   * Commands may support undo by implementing an undo method that restores the object to its previous state before the execute() method was last called.
+   * Macro Commands are a simple extension of Command that allow multiple commands to be invoked.
+Likewise, Macro Commands can easily support undo().
+   * In practice, it is not uncommon for "smart" Command objects to implement the request themselves rather than delegating to a receiver.
+   * Commands may also be used to implement logging and transactional systems.

 ---
 # Design Patterns